Note: This post was updated May 2018.

-Cons – As I noted above, you’re preserving poop forever in layers of conventional plastic buried in a landfill.
+Cons – You’re preserving poop forever in layers of conventional plastic buried in a landfill.
 And some communities are banning plastic bags which will make them harder to find in the future.

-Finally, we only put out garbage once every month or two.
+Finally, when we lived on land, we only put out garbage once every month or two.
 You don’t want to know what two months of dog poop smells like in the summer.

 Some of the links below are affiliate links.

 Picking Up Poop in Biodegradable Bags

 Many municipalities suggest biodegradable dog poop bags (affiliate) are the best way to get rid of dog poop while still not being perfect.
 It gets the poop (and its bacteria) off the ground and away from the water supply and will, hopefully, break down in a million years instead of the billion years it will take a conventional bag.

 Pros – It’s as easy as using conventional bags.
 Perhaps easier, since some pet supply companies are packaging them in convenient carrying cases.
 And if you pair your poop bags with biodegradable trash bags, you’re increasing the likelihood of it breaking down in the landfill.
 Someday.

 Cons – You have to pay for them, unlike grocery bags (although you pay for them too in the cost of your groceries).
 And in terms of breaking down in a landfill, they probably don’t make a huge difference.

 When I was a child, my mother taught the dog to only poop in the woods.
 Clever, huh?

 Some people with rural acreage will fling poop into the woods so they can enjoy their yard.
 But is that a good idea?